-If you have a list of subscribers, include a request for a testimonial in one of your autoresponder broadcasts.
-Preferably, this should be done as soon as your customers have had a chance to assess the results of using your product, service or solution.
-Use words like “I need your help” in your email subject and make the point of your email or message specifically about asking clients to provide honest feedback, a testimonial, or a product review.
+If you have a subscriber list, include a request for a testimonial in one of your newsletter broadcasts.
+Preferably, this should be done after your customers have had a chance to assess the results of using your solution.
+Use words like “I need your help” in your email subject and make the point of your email or message specifically about asking them to provide feedback, a testimonial, or a review.

-The LinkedIn “Recommendations” feature lets you request testimonials from other members that become part of your account.
-The process for requesting and providing recommendations is quite simple and user-friendly and the person who provides the recommendation receives a link to their profile.
-If you get a recommendation on LinkedIn, ask their permission to reprint it on your site (you can offer to publish a link back to their website in exchange).
+The LinkedIn “Recommendations” feature lets you solicit testimonials from other members for your profile.
+The process for requesting and providing recommendations is quite user-friendly and the person providing the recommendation receives a link to their profile.
+If you get a recommendation on LinkedIn, ask for permission to reprint it on your site (and offer to add a link back to their website or profile in exchange).

 Create A Client Testimonials Section

-Create a “Testimonials” page and add a “more client testimonials …” link pointing to your main testimonials section wherever you add new testimonials on your content sections.
+Create a “Testimonials” page and place a “more testimonials …” link to your main testimonials page throughout your content sections.

-Practical Tip: You can measure the effectiveness of testimonials by how long visitors stay on the section of your pages or posts where you have added your testimonial content.
-A great tool for understanding visitor behavior on your pages are “heatmaps”.
+Tip: You can measure the effectiveness of testimonials by how long visitors remain on the section of your pages or posts where you have added the testimonial content.
+A great tool for measuring what visitors are doing on your pages are “heatmaps”.

-We have written an article about a heatmap analytics technology you can add to your site to understand visitor behaviour here:
+We have written an article about a heatmap technology you can add to your website to observe visitor behavior here:

-If your site or blog is powered by WordPress, you can use a plugin to add, edit and display testimonials.
-Some plugins also allow you to add a form to your pages where users can submit feedback and testimonials.
+If your website or blog is powered by WordPress, you can use a plugin to display testimonials.
+Some plugins also allow you to add a form to your pages inviting users to submit reviews and testimonials.

-Once your testimonial plugin is installed and set up (with instructions for using the testimonials submission form – if available), you then send users to your “Testimonials” section.
+Once your plugin is installed and set up (with instructions for adding testimonials via the submission form – if available), you can then send clients to your “Testimonials” page.

-Easy Testimonials is an easy-to-use free plugin that lets you add client testimonials to your sidebar as a widget, or embed them into your pages and posts using a shortcode.
-The Easy Testimonials plugin also lets you publish a list of all your testimonials or output a random testimonial, and include an image with each testimonial, which you can use to add a photo of the testimonial author, their company logo, etc.
+Easy Testimonials is a free plugin that lets you add testimonials to the sidebar as a widget, or embed them into your pages and posts using a shortcode.
+The plugin also lets you insert a list of all your testimonials or output a random testimonial, and include images with testimonials, which is great to add a photo of the testimonial author, their company logo, etc.

-The Easy Testimonials plugin also comes with a “pro” version that offers additional features and developer support.
+The plugin also comes with a “pro” version that offers additional features and technical support.

-Testimonials Widget is a free WordPress plugin that lets you add random or selected portfolios, quotes, reviews, or text with videos or images on your pages and posts.
-You can insert testimonials using a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.
+Testimonials Widget is a free plugin that lets you add random or selected portfolios, reviews, quotes, or text with videos or images on your site.
+You can insert testimonials content via a shortcode, theme functions, or widgets with category and tag selections and have multiple display options such as random or specific ordering.

-Testimonials Widget makes loads more features available via a premium version, including built-in functions for better search engine results and technical support.
+The plugin has plenty of additional features available via a premium version, including built-in functions for improved search engine results and technical support.

-This is a premium WP plugin that provides a range of great features right out of the box, including:
+This premium plugin provides a range of great features right out of the box, including:

-- Options to display your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. via a shortcode
+- Options to display your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. by adding a shortcode

-- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customized font and background colours, font types and more.
+- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colours, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

-User reviews and testimonials are powerful sources of content that help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
-Always ask for feedback, reviews, and testimonials from existing clients, and start publishing these on your web site.
+Client testimonials and customer reviews are powerful sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for testimonials, reviews, and feedback from your customers or clients, and start publishing these on your web site.

-The articles below are a great source of information about creating engaging testimonials and were also used when researching information for sections of this article:
+The articles below are a great source of information on creating engaging testimonials and were used when researching information for sections of this article: